 On December 8, 1983, I left the hospital after visiting my mother and my newly born baby sister.
 Only to find out minutes later that an accident occurred during the delivery process.
 What was supposed to be a joyous occasion for my family turned out to be a time of severe duress.
 My mother sustained a sudden and traumatic spinal cord injury that occurred during delivery.
-This medical accident left my mother as a paraplegic with permanent nerve damage, loss of movement and feeling of her body from her waist down.
+This medical accident left my mother as a complete paraplegic with permanent nerve damage, loss of movement and feeling of her body from her rib cage down.
 She could no longer walk, be independant or care for her young family.
 She instantaneously had to deal with the fact that she was going to live out the rest of her life as a paraplegic in a wheelchair.

-This situation abruptly left her disabled and left me as a very scared 9 year old child.
+This situation abruptly left her disabled and left me as a very scared 8 year old child.
 As I watched her go through the trials and tribulations of being a paraplegic and her new life confined to a wheelchair, I realized how challenging her life became, and how I was truly blessed that I was able to walk, run and play.
 In this new experience, with a new perspective I was utterly astonished at the amount of obstacles that existed in her world as I observed through my own eyes.
 I quickly realized that life as our family once knew it had changed forever, and that we as a family were all just introduced into a new world, particularily a world that was not well suited for wheelchairs.

 Our frustrations as a family quickly reached there peak when my mother could not easily access our own home.
 As a family we encountered daily sets of stairs inside and outside of our home.
-We no longer could visit the homes of many family members or friends due to the limitations of stairs and slowly we became secluded.
+We no longer could visit the homes of many family members or friends due to the limitations of stairs and slowly we all became secluded.
 I quickly learned a few tricks in order to help my mother.
 Out of sheer necessity, I learned how to lift my mother in her wheelchair up the set of 10 stairs that led her into our home.
 With inventiveness, I began to tilt and balance her wheelchair on its back wheels and lift her up one stair at a time.
 This was grueling for my small frame as a child and extremely frightening for my mother.
 This frustrating situation along with so many other challenges related to her condition has gone on for more than 30 years in my family's home, until I was inspired to do something that could help my mother as well as many others who are impacted the exact same way, and in the summer of 2016 Navy Street Charity was born.

 Navy Street is a metaphor for another street traveled that is different from the standard street or path.
 My mission is to optimize a persons life who is confined to a wheelchair and provide them with portable options regarding accessibility for the home or travel.
 Navy Street Charity for Persons with Disabilities is a charitable organization that donates PORTABLE WHEELCHAIR RAMPS.
 My aim is to help those who have to live out their life from a wheelchair.
-A portable wheelchair ramp will provide individuals and there families with accessibility and inclusivity options.
+A portable wheelchair ramp will provide individuals and their families with accessibility and inclusivity options.
 The dictionary defines the word charity as simply the act of giving voluntarily to those in need.
 It's taken from the word caritas, or simply, love.
 In Colossians 3, the Bible instructs readers to "put on charity."
 Although I'm still not sure what that means, I love this idea.
 To wear charity.